About Dog Agility

 Training

-Training a dog to negotiate agility obstacles can take a lot of time and patience!
+Training a dog to negotiate Agility obstacles can take a lot of time and patience!
 At Letchworth DTC we use motivational, reward-based training methods with the onus on enjoyment for both dog and handler.
-Many of our handlers have progressed through the agility grades (levels of ability) at Open Shows.
+European turns and gridwork form part of the training offered.
+Many of our handlers have progressed through the Agility Grades (levels of ability) at Shows.
 For more information on training, see the Agility Training section.